International Carduelan Society

 RSFemlossFeather.jpg (61912 bytes)

-I would like to ask you a question trough this e-mail.
 My Red Siskins have molted or are molting (I am not sure).
-The males have lost all their head feathers, some of them have swollen eyebrow (one side only) and the eye is totally closed.
-They look in a very bad condition, all the females are OK.
+The females have lost all their head feathers.
+They look in a very bad condition, all the males are OK.
 What should I do and what should I give them?

 Psittacosis1.jpg (68224 bytes) Psittacosis2.jpg (60138 bytes)